Independent Commission for Aid Impact (ICAI) Website Accessibility Statement

 What we’re doing to improve accessibility

-We monitor the website regularly to maintain this, but if you do find any problems, please get in touch at email: ICAI-Enquiries@icai.independent.gov.uk.
+We monitor the website regularly but if you find any other problems please let us know by email: ICAI-Enquiries@icai.independent.gov.uk.

 Preparation of this accessibility statement